realworldocaml/book/en/compiler-frontend.md

 change your types and can be removed once your code is correct.
 However, they act as anchors to locate errors while you're still writing your code.

-Manual type annotations are particulary useful if you use lots of polymorphic variants or objects.
+Manual type annotations are particularly useful if you use lots of polymorphic variants or objects.
 Type inference with row polymorphism can generate some very large signatures, and errors tend to propagate more widely than if you are using more explicitly typed variants or classes.